department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/registry-health-exam.md

 - Your history of contact with Agent Orange and other herbicides
 - Your health history (including any major illnesses or surgeries you may have had)
 - A physical exam
-- Medical tests that may be needed (like blood tests, xrays, or other imaging tests)
+- Medical tests that may be needed (like blood tests, X-rays, or other imaging tests)

 A VA health care provider will go over your exam and test results with you.
 You'll also get a letter with the details of your results.